open(3p) - phpMan

 are left implementation-defined.

-IEEE Std 1003.1-2001 permits [EACCES] to be returned for conditions
+POSIX.1-2008 permits [EACCES] to be returned for conditions other than

-other than those explicitly listed.
+those explicitly listed.

 The O_NOCTTY flag was added to allow applications to avoid unintention-

-ally acquiring a controlling terminal as a side effect of opening a
+ally acquiring a controlling terminal as a side-effect of opening a

 terminal file.
-This volume of IEEE Std 1003.1-2001 does not specify how
+This volume of POSIX.1-2008 does not specify how a con-

-provide this on open() if the O_NOCTTY flag is not set and other condi-
+vide this on open() if the O_NOCTTY flag is not set and other condi-

-tions specified in the Base Definitions volume of IEEE Std 1003.1-2001,
+tions specified in the Base Definitions volume of POSIX.1-2008, Chapter

-Chapter 11, General Terminal Interface are met.
-The O_NOCTTY flag is an
+11, General Terminal Interface are met.

 In historical implementations the value of O_RDONLY is zero.
 Because of